 - Transactions: This will help you in finding out some of the key transactions and time taken for those transactions.
-On this page, you can check which application url is most time consuming and have a complete breakdown on how much time is getting consumed at which level.
+On this page, you can check which application URL is the most time consuming and have a complete breakdown on how much time is getting consumed at which level.
 For more details read this.

 - Databases: Databases page shows top database operations by time consumed.
 It shows the throughput and average time taken for each query.
 For more details read this.
 One of the most important thing that you can do is enable slow query log once they are recorded you can find all slow queries under slow query tag at the bottom. read this for more detail.